Japan Summer Trip. Day 8: Kyoto

 The cobblestone road leading to Nanzenji Temple

-Going up hill to the Nanzen-Ji garden.
+Going uphill to the Nanzen-Ji garden.

 There are various flavors of Dorayaki.